CivicTechTO/toronto-community-directory/_communities/crows-theatre.md

 ---
 name: Crow's Theatre
-description: "Resonating with Toronto's civic, community and cultural milieu – Crow's Theatre at Streetcar Crowsnest adapts and evolves as the social, economic, cultural environment of the city adapts and evolves.
-Crow's Theatre is distinguished as a preeminent cultural destination for its far-reaching imagination, ideas, exchange, diversity and grassroots belief in how artists and their work can change and sustain the life of communities."
+description: Resonating with Toronto's civic, community and cultural milieu – Crow's Theatre at Streetcar Crowsnest adapts and evolves as the social, economic, cultural environment of the city adapts and evolves.
+Crow's Theatre is distinguished as a preeminent cultural destination for its far-reaching imagination, ideas, exchange, diversity and grassroots belief in how artists and their work can change and sustain the life of communities.
 tags:
   - type/organization
   - type/theatre